ygt-mikekchar/applicative-kata/README.md

   - If your language supports types, make a type or type alias called `Seed` that is an integer.
+  - Also, if possible, create a type called `RandInt` that is a tuple or structure composed of an integer value and a `Seed`.
+This will be the return type of our random number generator.
+Note:
+    It's tempting to parameterise the integer and make something like `Rand<int>`.
+Don't do that just yet.
-  - Write a function called `rand_int` that takes a `Seed` as input and outputs a tuple or structure composed of an integer and a Seed.
+  - Write a function called `rand_int` that takes a `Seed` as input and outputs a `RandInt`
   - The "random value" that `rand_int` returns will be equal to the seed that you used as input.
 The next seed it returns will be equal to the previous seed plus 1.